A note from Stu Crair, Founder & Training Director for Digital Workshop Center:

 Online Class Recommendations

 For all online students, DWC highly recommends that you have the ability to view the e-book on one device (monitor, tablet, etc), and the live stream available on another device.
 This will create the best online experience so you can keep a hands-on approach to your training.

 Consult with DWC staff and/or your counselor if you have questions on additional monitors.

-All online classes are being recorded and will be made available in our support forum.
-Our administrative staff is organizing these after the classes end.
+All public online classes are being recorded and will be made available upon request.

 To help our community, we have recently announced the DWC Tech Skills Scholarship.
 This is a needs-based scholarship ranging from 25% to 100% award for tuition.
 Please share with your networks to help get the word to people hurting right now and looking for new opportunities.